Blueracooon4/ats-resume/README.md

 🛠 Technologies Used:
 HTML – For the structure of the website

-Tailwind CSS – For styling and design
+CSS – For styling and design

 JavaScript – For making the website interactive